 From the most technical trails you’ll ever see (HiLine and Hangover) to smooth, intermediate-level cruising singletrack, Sedona gives you options to stay busy for weeks.
 With such a diverse network of trails- with new stuff being added constantly- it’s imperative to have a local guide with you, which is why we work closely with the lead guides at Hermosa to make sure we’re customizing the experience to our clientele.
 Sedona is such a unique destination when it comes to mountain biking, it was a no-brainer to make our final seven.

-Day Two: We’ll eat a hearty breakfast at the Mesa Grill while watching planes take off, in anticipation of our big day in the saddle.
-After breakfast, we’ll have time to head back to the rooms to get dressed and prepared- we’ve got you covered with all the energy gels and mixes you could ever dream of.
-Today’s ride is an epic- we’ll be tackling the technical trails of Oak Creek that include classics likeSlim Shady, Templeton, HiLine and Baldwin.
+Day Two: Eat a big breakfast because today’s ride is an epic- we’ll be tackling the technical trails of Oak Creek that include classics likeSlim Shady, Templeton, HiLine and Baldwin.
 These trails are quintessential Sedona- super technical, challenging, and absolutely beautiful at the same time.
 The trails circle Cathedral Rock and offer views you’ll write (or text) home about.

-We’ll serve up an optional ride that afternoon, hitting the TeaCup trails just down the road from our hotel.
+We’ll serve up an optional ride that afternoon, hitting the TeaCup trails right in town.
 These trails offer short stretches of very technical and challenging terrain, and are always evolving thanks to the Sedona trail building community.
 There won’t be a ton of mileage for the afternoon/evening ride (likely about 6-7), but it’ll wear you out nonetheless.
 After we head back to the hotel to clean up and relax for a bit, dinner will be in downtown Sedona this evening.

-Day Four: It’s departure day, so we’ll be sure to get up early and have breakfast ready for you in the rooms; time is of the essence and we want to get in one last epic ride!
-After a quick breakfast, we’ll hop in the shuttle to head south of town to ride the Twin Buttes Loop.
+Day Four: After a quick breakfast, we’ll hop in the shuttle to head south of town to ride the Twin Buttes Loop.
 This 8.5 mile loop is a great “capper” for the trip, as it offers a few add-ons (if the legs can handle it) but otherwise is a great loop with plenty to keep everyone happy.
 We’ll be riding on Sedona’s sandstone version of slickrock, along with stretches of singletrack and rocky, technical fun.

 Sadly, the trip has to end- and today it does.
-We’ll wrap up our ride around lunch time and head back to the hotel to shower and pack; we’ll be finished by 1:00 (Phoenix is an easy 2-hr drive south) to give everyone plenty of time to catch flights or start driving home.
+We’ll wrap up our ride just after lunch and head back to shower and pack; we’ll be finished by 1:00 (Phoenix is an easy 2-hr drive south) to give everyone plenty of time to catch flights or start driving home.
 NOTE: This itinerary is for example only, to give customers an idea of what to expect on a standard Chasing Epic trip.
 Mileage and actual trail choices may differ due to riding ability, weather and trail conditions.